Byadiso/ikimina_voting_app/README.md

 6. **Acknowledgements**
 Developed by: Desire B
-Designed and developed with ❤️ at Nganatech
+Designed and developed with ❤️ at Nganatech.

-.